 What if I have a Combination of Other Impairments besides my Hip Disorder?

 Quite often, a Claimant will have other impairments which SSA must consider.
 All of the Claimant’s impairments referred to as a combination of impairments must be considered when determining whether the Claimant can work, regardless of whether the Claimant meets a Listing or the Grids.

 The more that we can prove that you will need absences and work breaks to cope with pain, the more likely it is that you will win your hip disability case.
 But, we must prove absences and work breaks are medically necessary.
 We will need medical test results, records, and the opinions of your doctors.
 A qualified attorney experienced in the handling of hip disorders from my office can win your hip disability case even without the Listings or Grids.

 Why Should You Call a Hip Disability Lawyer at Social Security Professionals about your SSDI Claim?

 You should call a Hip Disability Lawyer with the best A+ rating from the Better Business Bureau.
 You will only speak to a real disability Lawyer, not an assistant, secretary, or paralegal who has never been to a Social Security Disability hearing.
 Your Disability Lawyer from my office will have several decades of experience.
+We will provide the best disability lawyer for your particular claim.
 Inexperience cannot be tolerated when your lifelong disability benefits are on the line.
 From application to appeal, we can help you every step of the way and win your hip disability case.